samhuk/react-calculator/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Open [http://localhost:4001](http://localhost:4001) to view it in the browser.

 ### `npm run build`

+Uses Webpack to build the project in production, creating a /dist directory.
+Mainly for testing webpack config.

+### `docker-compose build`

-Builds the app for production to the `build` folder.<br>
+Builds the project for docker deployment
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+### `docker-compose up`

+Runs and serves the project on port 7001